stanford-futuredata/ARES/README.md

 ```
 ​
-Refer to [documentation](https://ares-ai.vercel.app/) to learn more!
+For more details, refer to our [documentation](https://ares-ai.vercel.app/).

 ## Results Replication